-Generation in thermal stations is supplemented by supply from the Commission's hydro stations in the mountains in the north east of the State and by entitlements from the Snowy Mountains Hydro-electric scheme in south-eastern New South Wales (one third of output after provision for the Commonwealth Government's needs) and the Hume Power Station (half of output) on the Murray River boundary with New South Wales.
+Generation in thermal stations is supplemented by supply from the Commission's hydro stations in the mountains in the north east of the State and by entitlements from the Snowy Mountains Hydro-electric Scheme in south-eastern New South Wales (one third of output after provision for the Commonwealth Government's needs) and the Hume Power Station on the Murray River boundary with New South Wales (half of output).
 The Snowy Mountains Scheme is linked to the Victorian system by a 330 kV transmission line which allows for a two-way interchange with New South Wales.

-At 30 June 1975 the electrical transmission and distribution system in the State supply network comprised 103,536 km of overhead lines and 2,599 km of underground lines.
-There are 4 autotransformation stations, 26 terminal substations, 169 zone substations and 71,680 distribution substations.
+At 30 June 1976 the electrical transmission and distribution system in the State supply network comprised 105,027 km of overhead lines and 2,928 km of underground lines.
+There are 4 auto-transformation stations, 26 terminal substations, 173 zone substations and 74,340 distribution substations.
 Transmission is mainly by 500, 330, 220 and 66 kV lines which supply the principal distribution centres and provide interconnection between the power stations.
 The total length of the 500, 330 and 220 kV lines is 3,691 km.

 The Commission sells electricity retail in all Victorian supply areas except for eleven Melbourne metropolitan municipalities.
-These municipalities purchase electricity in bulk from the Commission and retail it to approximately 260,000 customers within the municipalities concerned under franchises granted by the Victorian Government before the Commission was established in 1921.
+These municipalities purchase electricity in bulk from the Commission and retail it to approximately 270,000 customers within the municipalities concerned under franchises granted by the Victorian Government before the Commission was established in 1921.
 Bulk supply is also provided to several municipalities in New South Wales and to a number of towns and areas bordering the Murray River.